 The next conference “Track Access Charges Summit 2020” will be delayed due to the Corona-Crisis and will be hosted in Riga on October 14th and 15th 2020.

 On behalf of Graz University of Technology, Michael Fellinger is program manager of the ÖVG Weichentagung 2020.
-Because of the Corona-Crisis the event will be postponed, the new date will follow soon!
+Because of the Corona-Crisis the event will be postponed to November 16th 2020!

 Following the initiative of the universities, railway infrastructure companies and the railway industry, a conference with well-known experts and railway engineers will be held to highlight the new developments in railway technology.